macintushar/MusiCLI/README.md

 To change the music folder path, simply edit the `config.txt` file in the project directory and replace the existing path with the new one.
 The next time you run MusiCLI, it will use the updated path.

+## Folder Structure

+MusiCLI uses the Folder names as the Album names and the .flac or .mp3 files as the Songs.
+It is structured like:

+├── Album Name
+|   ├── Song1.flac
+|   ├── Song2.mp3
+|   ├── Song3.flac

 ## Dependencies

 MusiCLI uses the following Python module: